 ANYARA, a Tumor Targeting Superantigen (TTS), is a fusion protein containing the Fab-fragment of an antibody that targets the tumor-associated 5T4 antigen, expressed in a high number of solid tumors.
 The antibody part is fused with an engineered bacterial superantigen that activates T cells, expressing a particular set of T cell receptors.

 ANYARA activates T lymphocytes and targets them to the 5T4-expressing tumors, resulting in massive effector lymphocyte infiltration into the tumor and tumor cell killing.

 ANYARA enhances tumor recognition

 Immune checkpoint inhibitors are drugs that unleash an immune system attack against tumor cells.
 Despite recent success with such drugs, the immune system’s ability to recognize the tumor is still a key challenge.
-Emerging clinical data highlight the need to improve recognition of the tumor to optimize the benefit of checkpoint inhibition, e.g. PD-1 therapy.
-ANYARA enhances the ability of the immune system to recognize the tumor and data from experimental tumor models show synergistic activity on tumor growth when combining ANYARA with a PD-1 inhibitor.
+Emerging clinical data highlight the need to improve recognition of the tumor to optimize the benefit of checkpoint inhibition, e.g. PD-L1 therapy.
+ANYARA enhances the ability of the immune system to recognize the tumor and data from experimental tumor models show synergistic activity on tumor growth and survival when combining ANYARA with checkpoint inhibitors.

 Currently, preparations are ongoing for a clinical trial with ANYARA in combination with a PD-L1 checkpoint inhibitor in patients with various solid cancer forms, which are refractory or marginally responsive to checkpoint inhibitors.
 The trial is planned to start first half of 2019.